 Michel is a selector of the Training Education and Accreditation Committee (TEAC) which coordinates the surgical training of Otolaryngologists in New Zealand, and a past Secretary of the NZ Society of Otolaryngology, Head and Neck Surgery.

 He is a Senior Lecturer at the Auckland Medical School.
-He is a surgeon for the Northern Cochlear Implant Programme (NCIP).
+He is a Surgeon and Chairperson of the Northern Cochlear Implant Programme (NCIP).